API authentication with the Citrix ADC appliance

-Client ID/Client Secret/authorizationEndpoint/TokenEndpoint are optional parameters for API Access.
+Note: Client ID/Client Secret/authorizationEndpoint/TokenEndpoint are optional parameters for API Access.
 However, it is a good practice to provide values for these parameters as the action entity can be reused for different purposes.

 In the preceding configuration ‘certEndpointpoint’ is essential for ID Token validation.
 This endpoint contains public keys of the certificate used to sign the tokens.
-These public keys must correspond to JWKs (Json Web Keys) specification.
+These public keys must correspond to JWKs (JSON Web Keys) specification.

-Once the certEndpoint is configured at the NetScaler appliance, it polls the endpoint periodically (with the default interval of 1 day that can be customizable in the configuration) to keep the public keys up to date.
+Once the certEndpoint is configured at the Citrix ADC appliance, it polls the endpoint periodically (with the default interval of 1 day that can be customizable in the configuration) to keep the public keys up to date.
 After the public keys are available, ADC can perform local validation of the incoming ID Tokens.

 OAuth Configuration for opaque access tokens